 - When you don’t feel like writing, do “big picture” stuff that the graduate school needs you to do.
 Reformat margins, work on bibliography, and all that.

 - Work on your acknowledgements.
 Remember all the people who have helped you and the great ideas they’ve helped you develop.
 You may feel more like working afterward.

 - Write a part of your dissertation as a letter (or e-mail) to a good friend who would care.
 Sometimes setting aside the academic prose and just writing it to a buddy can be liberating and help you get the ideas out there.
 You can make it sound smart later.

 - Free-write about why you’re stuck, and perhaps even about how sick and tired you are of your dissertation/advisor/committee/etc. Venting can sometimes get you past the emotions of writer’s block and move you toward creative solutions.

 Boosts to keep you going

 So let’s say you DO feel like writing.
-How do you go about it in a consistent way?<
+Here’s some tips for how to go about it in a consistent way:

 - First, leave your work where you can see it and easily access it.
 If it’s out of sight, it’s out of mind.
 However, if you leave the next book you need to read on your desk, it’s much more likely that you’ll read it.
 Similarly, if you keep the chapter you need to edit active on your screen and don’t have to dig through a bunch of files to find it, chances are it will be edited more quickly.